shauninc/shauninc/README.md

-# Data Analytics and Software Development 🚀
+# Curious about Data and Code🚀